MetalMooseNZ/mooseboard/README.md

 2. Build and run the Docker container:
 Run the Docker container:

-bash
-Copy
-Edit
-docker build -t whiteboard-app . docker run -p 3000:3000 whiteboard-app
+docker build -t mooseboard .
+docker run -p 3000:3000 mooseboard
 Open your browser and go to:

 arduino
-Copy
-Edit

 http://localhost:3000